 Malindy sings, and We Wear the Mask

 He was a great poet of his time.
-Cullen studied literature quite well and went on to read some of the poems by renowned poets like Wordsworth and Keats.
+Cullen studied literature quite well and read some poems by renowned poets like Wordsworth and Keats.
 He later borrowed their poetic styles and used them to come up with his pieces on various topics in the community.

-This was a huge milestone for him as many other poets, including Leroy Locke, were astonished by the creativity in such a young poet and branded him as a genius.
-Comparing his pieces to other talented poets, Alan said that Cullen’s work did surpass all the qualifications that have been before setting by other writers.
+This was a huge milestone for him as many other poets, including Leroy Locke, were astonished by the creativity of such a young poet and branded him as a genius.
+Comparing his pieces to other talented poets, Alan said that Cullen’s work surpassed all the qualifications that other writers had previously set.

-The writer made proper use of the Harlem revival to boost the growth of his poems and went on to publish more and more writings.
+The writer used the Harlem revival to boost the growth of his poems and published more and more writings.
 The poems include; The Black Christ.
-After a long period of writing poems, this American writer finally released his first novel titled One Way to Heaven.
+After a long period of writing poems, this American writer finally released his first novel, One Way to Heaven.

-James was born in 1924, and as a young boy, he grew up with his stepfather who worked in the church as a servant of God.
-His entire upbringing, Baldwin never got a chance to know who his true daddy was and this pain is well pronounced and felt in some of his famous novels;
+James was born in 1924, and as a young boy, he grew up with his stepfather, who worked in the church as a servant of God.
+During his entire upbringing, Baldwin never got a chance to know who his true daddy was, and this pain is well pronounced and felt in some of his famous novels;

-It was in Greenwich Village that James found inspiration to begin his writing, and has since then been a great inspiration to the poverty stroke locals who needed someone who’d uplift them and remind them of a better tomorrow.
+James found inspiration in Greenwich Village to begin his writing, and he has been a great inspiration to the poverty-stroke locals who needed someone who’d uplift them and remind them of a better tomorrow.

-Many of his works are based on the events that surrounded his era, and as at theta moment, the main bone of contention was racism.
+Many of his works are based on the events surrounding his era, and at theta moment, the prominent bone of contention was racism.
 He had to remind people about the importance of equality for all and how noble it is to respect human rights.

 He faced many challenges from forces against him, which prompted him to move to France.
 Some of James’ great pieces of literature include: